Thesola10/ostree-sysext/README.md

 `ostree-sysext` is designed around system extensions, as defined by the [UAPI specification](https://uapi-group.org/specifications/specs/extension_image/).
 Much like Flatpak, it allows system extensions to be retrieved using OSTree remotes.

+Additionally, `ostree-sysext` provides a plugin framework for vendors:

+### Builders

+Builders intervene on an individual extension, and allow the extension to be created and updated locally, using sources from outside `ostree-sysext`, like a traditional package manager.

+### Plugins

+Plugins intervene once the full set of plugins for a system is being merged.
+They can vote on whether the set is feasible, such as with package conflicts.

+They can also generate files that depend on the full set of plugins, such as the initramfs or a package manager database.
+Those files are then available in `/run/ostree/extensions/state`, which image vendors can point symbolic links to in their system image.